 In October 2017, we and MacroGenics, Inc. announced an exclusive global collaboration and license agreement for MacroGenics' retifanlimab (formerly INCMGA0012), an investigational monoclonal antibody that inhibits PD-1.
 Under this collaboration, we obtained exclusive worldwide rights for the development and commercialization of retifanlimab in all indications.
 The molecule is currently being evaluated both as monotherapy and in combination therapy across various tumor types.
-Potentially registration-enabling trials in squamous cell carcinoma of the anal canal (SCAC), microsatellite instability-high (MSI-H) endometrial cancer and Merkel cell carcinoma are ongoing.
+Potentially registration-enabling trials in microsatellite instability-high (MSI-H) endometrial cancer and Merkel cell carcinoma are ongoing.

-In March 2021, the Marketing Authorization Application (MAA) seeking approval of retifanlimab in SCAC was validated by the European Medicines Agency (EMA).
-The submission was based on data from the Phase II POD1UM-202 trial of retifanlimab in patients with locally advanced or metastatic SCAC who have progressed following standard platinum-based chemotherapy, preliminary results of which were presented at ESMO in September 2020.
 The Phase III POD1UM-303 trial of retifanlimab in combination with platinum-based chemotherapy as a first-line treatment for patients with SCAC is underway.
-In July 2021, we announced that the FDA issued a complete response letter (CRL) for the BLA of retifanlimab for the treatment of squamous cell carcinoma of the anal canal.
+In July 2021, we announced that the FDA issued a complete response letter (CRL) for the BLA of retifanlimab for the treatment of squamous cell carcinoma of the anal canal (SCAC).
+In October 2021, we announced that we withdrew the Marketing Authorization Application (MAA) seeking approval of retifanlimab in SCAC.